RobertL31/fuddly/docs/source/tutorial.rst

 .. note::
-   ``Fuddly`` registers for each data model the related dynamically-created generators, and if defined, specific disruptors.
+   ``Fuddly`` registers for each data model the related dynamically-created generators, and if defined, specific operators.
 For that purpose, an object :class:`fuddly.framework.tactics_helper.Tactics` has to be instantiated and referenced by the global variable ``tactics``.

-Then, to define a specific disruptor for your data model you basically have to define a subclass of :class:`fuddly.framework.tactics_helper.Disruptor` or :class:`fuddly.framework.tactics_helper.StatefulDisruptor`, and use the decorator ``@disruptor`` on it to register it.
+Then, to define a specific operator for your data model you basically have to define a subclass of :class:`fuddly.framework.tactics_helper.Operator` or :class:`fuddly.framework.tactics_helper.StatefulOperator`, and use the decorator ``@operator`` on it to register it.
 The first parameter of this decorator has to be the :class:`fuddly.framework.tactics_helper.Tactics` object you declare at the beginning of ``mydf/strategy.py``.

 .. code-block:: python
    :linenos:

-   @disruptor(tactics, dtype="DISRUPTOR_TYPE", weight=1)
+   @operator(tactics, dtype="OPERATOR_TYPE", weight=1)
-   class disruptor_name(Disruptor):
+   class operator_name(Operator):

-      def disrupt_data(self, dm, target, prev_data):
+      def transform_data(self, dm, target, prev_data):

            # Do something with prev_data

 	   return prev_data

-For stateful disruptor you also need to implement the method :meth:`fuddly.framework.tactics_helper.StatefulDisruptor.set_seed`.
-It will be called only when the disruptor needs a new data to consume.
-Thus, it will be called the very first time, and then each time the disruptor notify ``fuddly`` that it needs a new data to consume.
-This notification is done by calling :meth:`fuddly.framework.tactics_helper.StatefulDisruptor.handover` within :meth:`fuddly.framework.tactics_helper.StatefulDisruptor.disrupt_data`.
-The following code block illustrates such kind of disruptor:
+For stateful operator you also need to implement the method :meth:`fuddly.framework.tactics_helper.StatefulOperator.set_seed`.
+It will be called only when the operator needs a new data to consume.
+Thus, it will be called the very first time, and then each time the operator notify ``fuddly`` that it needs a new data to consume.
+This notification is done by calling :meth:`fuddly.framework.tactics_helper.StatefulOperator.handover` within :meth:`fuddly.framework.tactics_helper.StatefulOperator.transform_data`.
+The following code block illustrates such kind of operator:

 .. code-block:: python
    :linenos:
    :emphasize-lines: 13, 14

-   @disruptor(tactics, dtype="DISRUPTOR_TYPE", weight=1)
+   @operator(tactics, dtype="OPERATOR_TYPE", weight=1)
-   class disruptor_name(StatefulDisruptor):
+   class operator_name(StatefulOperator):

       def set_seed(self, prev_data):
           self.seed_node = prev_data.content

-      def disrupt_data(self, dm, target, data):
+      def transform_data(self, dm, target, data):
           new_node = do_some_modification(self.seed_node)
           if new_node is None:
               data.make_unusable()